 Active portfolio strategy – definition and meaning

-An active portfolio strategy is an investment strategy that tries to generate maximum value to a portfolio.
+An Active Portfolio Strategy is an investment strategy that tries to maximize a portfolio’s value.

 There are two main types of portfolio strategies: passive and active strategies.

-An active portfolio strategy tries to generate maximum value by using as much information that is available and forecasting techniques to outperform a buy and hold portfolio.
-It has a long-term aim of moving capital on a consistent basis into profitable securities.
+An active portfolio strategy tries to generate maximum value by using as much information that is available and forecasting techniques to outperform a buy-and-hold portfolio.
+It has a long-term aim of moving capital consistently into profitable securities.

 For example, active portfolio managers, whose benchmark is the Standard and Poor’s 500 index, will attempt to generate returns that outperform the index.